-Both platforms have their merits, making it a tough choice, especially for something as significant as an e-commerce store.
-To help you find the right solution for your business, we will devote this post exploring each platform and comparing and contrasting the two so that when you make your final decision, you can be sure.
+Both ecommerce platforms have their merits, making it a tough choice, especially for something as significant as an e-commerce store.
+To find the right solution for your business, we will devote this post to exploring each platform and comparing and contrasting the two so that when you make your final decision, you can be sure.

 What to look for in an E-commerce platform?

-When starting an online store, there are a few significant factors which should be kept in mind, which would assist you in determining which platform is suitable as per your requirements:
+When starting an online store, there are a few significant factors that should be kept in mind, which would assist you in determining which platform is suitable as per your requirements:

 WooCommerce is an adjustable, open-source eCommerce platform developed on WordPress.
 You can get going swiftly and develop the store you want, whether it is launching a business or developing a website for the client.
 Complete ownership of data and content is provided under open source with a large and proficient community.